 Increasing rice yields remains a primary goal for rice breeding programs in developing countries, driven by raising food demand due to population growth and decreasing land availability for rice cultivation.
 The International Rice Research Institute (IRRI) initiated the development of the New Plant Type (NPT) rice in 1989 through ideotype breeding strategies (Khush, 1995).
 The objective was to create NPT lines with a yield potential 20-25% higher than that of existing semi-dwarf rice varieties, particularly under tropical conditions during the dry season.
 The NPT design was based on simulation modeling, and the focus was primarily on morphological traits, as these are easier to select in breeding programs compared to physiological traits.
 The ideal NPT rice plant was envisioned with characteristics such as low tillering (3 to 4 tillers when direct-seeded), minimal unproductive tillers, 200 to 250 grains per panicle, a height of 90 to 100 cm, strong and thick stem, erect, dark green leaves, a vigorous root system, a growth period of 100 to 130 days, and an increased harvest index (Peng et al., 1994).
 However, the yield potential of NPT rice is constrained by poor grain filling and vulnerability to pest and diseases (Khush and Peng, 1996).

 At Jawaharlal Nehru Krishi Vishwa Vidyalaya (JNKVV), Jabalpur, the NPT lines have shown potential for developing drought-tolerant varieties suited for rainfed ecosystems.
 Additionally, the extra-early hybrid rice varieties JRH-5 (Jawahar Rice Hybrid-5) and JRH-8 have been developed at JNKVV using NPT lines.
 These hybrids have been successfully introduced to address the challenges of climate change and water scarcity in rainfed regions.
-At Jawaharlal Nehru Krishi Vishwa Vidyalaya , Jablpur NPT rice has been studied for Identification of superior NPT rice genotypes based on the result of Principal Component Analysis (Surjaye et al., 2021, Rahangdale et al., 2021) and for DNA Fingerprinting (Koutu et al 2017).
+At Jawaharlal Nehru Krishi Vishwa Vidyalaya , Jabalpur NPT rice has been studied for identification of superior NPT rice genotypes based on the result of Principal Component Analysis (Surjaye et al., 2021, Rahangdale et al., 2021) and for DNA Fingerprinting (Koutu et al., 2017).
 The breeding of such varieties aligns with the growing need for rice that can thrive in diverse environments, ensuring food security for growing population.
 The emphasis on morphological traits enables faster selection of NPT lines for the breeding program and helps improve the resilience and productivity of rice in changing environmental conditions.

 Materials and Methods: